mattgiles/mujson/README.md

 ## running benchmarks

-You can build the python 3 benchmarking environment with something like:
+You can build the python 3 benchmarking environment from within the bench directory with something like:

 ``` shell
 $ docker build -t mujson-bench:py3 -f py3.Dockerfile .